 The Australia New Zealand Leadership Forum (ANZLF) is an important annual private sector-led event which brings together a diverse group of leaders from business, government, and community sectors to contribute ideas on developing the bilateral relationship.
 The Forum examines and debates economic, defence, political and social ties between Australia and New Zealand as well as broader strategic issues of domestic and international significance.
 The tenth ANZLF was held in Auckland in February 2015.
 ANZLF is co-chaired on the Australian side by Rod McGeoch AM, Chairman of Sky City Entertainment Group Ltd, and on the New Zealand side by Adrian Littlewood, Chief Executive of Auckland Airport.

 The Australian and New Zealand Prime Ministers hold an annual Leaders’ Meeting, as part of a commitment by both governments to the importance of the relationship and an intention to strengthen links further, especially through deeper economic integration.
-The most recent Australia New Zealand Leaders’ Meeting was held in Auckland on 28 February 2015.
+The most recent Australia New Zealand Leaders’ Meeting was held in Sydney on 19 February 2016.